-Surgery is performed using general anesthesia, so you won’t be aware during the treatment abroad.
+Surgery is performed using general anaesthesia, so you won’t be aware during the treatment abroad.
 Once the drugs take effect, your private health care team will insert a tube down your throat to help you breathe.
 Your surgeon then performs the gallstone removal surgery using either a laparoscopic or open surgery.
 Gallstone removal surgery abroad can save money and jump the NHS waiting list.

 Minimally invasive (laparoscopic) gallbladder removal surgery abroad